-Who bears the responsibility for mold removal in a rented property in Vermont?
+Who is accountable for mold remediation in a rental property in Vermont?

 There are no laws in Vermont that require landlords to remediate mold.
 However, the landlord’s responsibility is to maintain the rental premises clean and habitable.